Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Remove-AzureRmServiceBusNamespace.md

 PS C:\> Remove-AzureRmServiceBusNamespace -ResourceId "ARM id of the namespace to de removed"
 ```

-Removes the Service Bus namespace provided thorugh ARM id in $resourceid/string for -ResourceId parameter
+Removes the Service Bus namespace provided through ARM id in $resourceid/string for -ResourceId parameter

 ## PARAMETERS